adlnet/xAPI-Spec/xAPI-Data.md

 ###### Requirements

 * The Score Object SHOULD include 'scaled' if a logical percent based score is known.
 * The Score Object SHOULD NOT be used for scores relating to progress or completion.
-Consider using an extension from an extension profile instead.
+Consider using an extension instead.

 <a name="context"/>